10 Days / 9 Nights

 - Admissions to points of interest

 What is the average mileage per day?
-Average mileage is in the 25 to 60 mile range.
+Required rides range from 13 to 61 miles with the average mileage being 38, but it’s hilly.
 We believe that there is enough to see so that more miles may prevent you from fully enjoying the culture and beauty of the area.
 That said, we can work with you if you would like to ride more miles.
 Bear in mind, though, that we will not be providing SAG support for these extra miles, except in an emergency, if you are off the main route.

 Where will we be staying?